 If you chose to consent to long term follow up about your future wellbeing by data linkage the University of Edinburgh will share your personal information on behalf of NHSGGC (NHS/CHI number, postcode, date of birth and sex at birth) with NHS departments (such as the electronic data research innovation service (eDRIS (Scotland), NHS Digital (England), Sail (Wales)) at the end of the study.
-This is to allow them to provide us with information of your health status. .
+This is to allow them to provide us with information of your health status.
 We would also like to let you know about other research studies that may be of interest to you and will ask your permission to contact you about them.
 These studies would be subject to funding and regulatory approvals and your consent for this is optional.
 If you chose to consent to be contacted about future research studies your personal information will be used by NHS Greater Glasgow & Clyde to facilitate this.
 Any personal information provided for long term record linkage or contact about future research will be stored securely, kept strictly confidential and processed in accordance with the EU General Data Protection Regulation (GDPR) (2018).

 We also ask that we can inform your GP of your participation in the study